mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 <br/>

 - Is started by a Request
-- Is identified by a globally unique id
 - Requires schemas for success and failure
 - Has a payload of information